 That is the role of the Social Media Department of the Future.
 In the words from a famous sci-fi series: “To boldly go where no one has gone before.”

-If you are still a far way off having a social media department check out our ebook “The Social Traffic Code” – we teach you the step-by-step process to social media growth.
+If you are still a far way from having a social media department check out our ebook “The Social Traffic Code” – we teach you the step-by-step process to social media growth.

 Jay Baer’s claim is that Social Media jobs will dissipate with the integration of Social Media in the corporate world.